wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-staged-publishing.md

 [AZURE.INCLUDE [Azure CLI with Azure China Cloud](../includes/azure-cli-azurechinacloud-environment-parameter.md)]

-The Azure CLI provides cross-platform commands for working with Azure, including support for managing web site deployment slots.
+The Azure CLI provides cross-platform commands for working with Azure, including support for managing Web App deployment slots.

 - For instructions on installing and configuring the Azure CLI, including information on how to connect Azure CLI to your Azure subscription, see [Install and Configure the Azure CLI](/documentation/articles/xplat-cli-install).

--  To list the commands available for Azure Websites in the Azure CLI, call `azure site -h`.
+-  To list the commands available for Azure in the Azure CLI, call `azure site -h`.

 ----------
 ### azure site list
-For information about the web sites in the current subscription, call **azure site list**, as in the following example.
+For information about the web apps in the current subscription, call **azure site list**, as in the following example.

 `azure site list webappslotstest`

 ----------
 ### azure site create
-To create a deployment slot, call **azure site create** and specify the name of an existing web site and the name of the slot to create, as in the following example.
+To create a deployment slot, call **azure site create** and specify the name of an existing web app and the name of the slot to create, as in the following example.

 `azure site create webappslotstest --slot staging`